A Screen Actors Guild exhibit G form is used to calculate the amount of pension and health benefits that an actor will receive.

 The purpose of Exhibit G is to provide the lender with financial information about you and your spouse that may impact your ability to obtain financing for a home purchase or refinance.

-This includes income, assets, liabilities, employment history and financial resources.
-If you are married, both spouses are required to complete an Exhibit G.
+This includes income, assets, liabilities, employment history, and financial resources.
+If you are married, both spouses must complete an Exhibit G.

 Do I Have To Complete An Exhibit G?

 Yes.
 If the lender requires it, you must complete this document for them to issue you a loan for your home purchase or refinance.
 If the lender does not ask for an Exhibit G, they are not required to obtain this information from you.
 Why Do Lenders Use The Exhibit G?